 •If you do not receive your tax notice by June 10, please contact the Town Office at (780) 372-3911 or email firstname.lastname@example.org.

-•Payment for taxes may be made by cash, cheque, debit card, bank draft, pre-authorized payment or electronic funds transfer (credit cards are not accepted).
+•Payment for taxes may be made by cash, cheque, debit card, bank draft, pre-authorized payment or electronic funds transfer.
+We DO NOT accept Credit Card payments.
 Please ensure your payment is postmarked (if mailed) or received at the Town Office (if paying in person or via bank transfer) on or before the due date listed on the front of your Notice (note that bank transfers often take a few days before the funds reach the Town’s bank account).
 Payments not received at the Town Office or post marked by the due date will be subject to a late payment penalty.
 Don’t leave your payment to the last minute!
 A post-dated cheque to the tax due date is also acceptable.
-If you are mailing your payment, please allow ample time for your payment to be postmarked by Canada Post on or before the due date
+If you are mailing your payment, please allow ample time for your payment to be postmarked by Canada Post on or before the due date.

 •If you are submitting payment by telephone or internet banking, please ensure to use your six digit “Roll Number” located in the top right hand corner of your tax bill when making payment